itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 Now that you have initialized the document and you are ready to interpret user input from the html file you are now ready to call the SoundCloud API to **get** data.

 Call on the SC.get function to get tracks by the genre selected by the userInput.
-If you are having an issue with the syntax of this function check out the [Basic Use](https://developers.soundcloud.com/docs/api/sdks#basic) section of the SoundCloud API Documentation.
+If you are having an issue with this check out the [Basic Use](https://developers.soundcloud.com/docs/api/sdks#basic) section of the SoundCloud API Documentation.
+Also see the documentation on the SC.get method [here](https://developers.soundcloud.com/docs/api/sdks#methods).

 After the SC.get function has been created you must use the .each function of jQuery to then append text within the results id.